Shoom: Door policy

 Within weeks of opening, Shoom attracted crowds far above that which the 300-capacity Southwark Street gym could hold.
 Jenni was naturally shy of press attention, but took charge of the door, and the club's promotion, which she limited to flyers and newsletters.
 Adopting a policy of "no trendies, no pop stars", Jenni decided on who was given entry and this inevitably led to her gaining a reputation as rude and arrogant.
 The early Shoom clubber Jason Hawkins said that as attendance grew and regulars could no longer get in, Jenni became "hated, literally hated.
 We used to call her Hitler".
 He compared Shoom's entrance policy as being as strict and elitist as at Steve Strange's early 1980s New Romantic nightclub The Blitz in the West End, then viewed with disdain for being overly concerned with "being seen", wearing expensive suits or dresses and appearing "jet set".
 This similarity led many clubbers to believe Jenni had betrayed Shoom's original ethos of inclusiveness.

-Jenni left school without qualifications, and when thrown into a high-profile role adopted a straight talking, no-nonsense personality.
+Jenni left school without qualifications and, when thrown into a high-profile role, adopted a straight-talking, no-nonsense personality.
 In a 2015 interview, she said that she sought a diverse crowd, with "a lot of gays, black people, white people, old hip hop people."
-Shrugging off her reputation, she said that even though the job was often difficult, she was largely comfortable with being insulted, as long as she could achieve her preferred mix of attendee.
+Shrugging off her reputation, she said that even though the job was often difficult, she was largely comfortable with being insulted as long as she could achieve her preferred mix of attendees.
 Contemporary London nightclub doorman Denzil Roberts agrees, and during the same interview said that when judging who was to be allowed in, he kept in mind that the club was only as good as the crowd, as "they are the party", and admitted each person after asking himself what that person could bring to the club's atmosphere.